 Prevention of poison ivy is important.
 Poison ivy can be identified by noting plants that have: clusters of three leaflets, that alternate leaf arrangement, lack of thorns, and whose groups of three leaflets grows on its own stem, which connects to the main vine.
 If you suspect you have come in contact with poison ivy, wash your skin thoroughly as soon as possible with soap and water.
 Soap is very important as urushiol is an oil.

 There are some commercial agents, such as Zanfel® that claim to clean better, but this has not been well studied.
 If the rash develops anyway, calamine lotion and oatmeal baths, and OTC cortisone can help relieve symptoms.
 More often, however, the intensity of the itching requires medical treatment, usually in the form of oral or injectable steroids.
 Without treatment the rash can take 2-3 weeks to resolve.
 The sooner one presents for treatment, the more likely that medicine can help.
 Once treatment is started it is critical that you take all your medication as directed.
 It usually takes a 10-day course of oral steroids to do the trick, and stopping prematurely can cause a nasty rebound of symptoms that’s even more difficult to control.

 Another thing to watch out for is something called bacterial “super-infection”, where bacteria can cause an infection by entering the open blisters or vesicles.
 In these bacterial infections, pain, warmth, increasing redness, and fever can be present.
 Seek immediate medical attention for any of these signs or symptoms.

-So if you or a loved one has come down with a painful ear or itchy rash, and OTC medications are not relieving your symptoms and your Primary Care Provider is unavailable, come see your local Piedmont Urgent Care by Wellstreet Provider and we will do our best to have you Well on Your Way!
+So, if you or a loved one has come down with an itchy rash or painful ear, and OTC medications are not relieving your symptoms and your Primary Care Provider is unavailable, come see your local Piedmont Urgent Care by Wellstreet Provider and we will do our best to have you Well on Your Way!